 Refusal letters should simply quote the part of the Act used to refuse the application.
 Officers need not explain the security screening process.

 At the final review, when the security results come in and are clear, the application is finalized and the applicant receives a Passport Request Form (PPR).
+[Note: Inland applicants don't need to send their passport as they will be sent the Confirmation of Permanent Residence COPR.
+Only if the applicant is outside Canada and not from a visa exempt country then you will have to submit your passport to receive the PR visa.]
 At this stage IRCC will also check if your medicals and passport are still valid.
 Before PPR is sent the details of an applicant's COPR, its expiration and the PR visa are input into the GCMS system.
 The COPR and PR visa cannot be issued by IRCC beyond the validity of the applicants passport or medicals, whichever expires first.
 Counterfoil refers to the visa.

 An applicant has 30 days to submit the passport but an extension can be requested.
 Usually the Local Visa Office (LVO) is the office where you will be asked to submit your passport after your application has been approved.
 Usually it's the consulate in your home country.
 Ottawa is the LVO for applicants from US and Canada.
 In GCMS notes applicants may see RFV (Ready for Visa), which means that the application is ready for the PR visa to be issued subject to any pending assessments.
 On the other hand "APPEARS RFV" is only seen in Eligibility notes.
 On MyCIC account the status will remain unchanged until you receive the COPR.
 Applicants may also see mentioned in their GCMS file; PRBIO which refers to biographical data (height, eye colour, etc) which is collected prior to issuance of a PR.